dmliao/infinite/README.md

 * Image import / export
 * Layers (layer support exists, but currently is impossible to create additional layers)
 * Animated brushes using P5 (a poorly-working example is given)

+## Misc.

+This project is a 'successor' to [sketch](https://github.com/dmliao/Sketch), made more than a year afterwards with new technologies.